s-k-y-h-i-g-h/Prototype/Best Practices/Gender Hybrid.md

-Feminised body, feminised + masculinised brain: Darolutamide + TRT + HRT
+Feminised body, feminised + masculinised brain: Darolutamide + TRT + HRT (Darolutamide does not cross the BBB)